argonne-lcf/balsam/docs/tutorial/nwcontainer.rst

 --------------------------------
 Suppose you need to use Theta to crank through a very large number of small simulations.
-The MPI job mode of Balsam works by launching several concurrent `apruns` and monitoring the status each process.
-This MPI job mode is the *only* way to run codes built with Cray MPI, because initializing communications requires the blessing of Cray's Application Level Placement Scheduler (ALPS).
+The MPI job mode of Balsam works by launching several concurrent `apruns` and monitoring the status of each process.
+This MPI job mode is the *only* way to run codes built with Cray MPI, because initializing communications requires coordinating with Cray's Application Level Placement Scheduler (ALPS).
 When applications use at least ~4 nodes and take ~1 minute to run, the MPI job mode of Balsam poses no bottlenecks to your workflow.

 For smaller or shorter jobs, we start to feel two limitations of this launch mode.
 First, Theta supports a maximum of 1000 concurrent apruns per job.
-That means even if you have 2 million+ single node calculations, each batch job is limited to 1000 nodes.
-The natural workaround with Balsam is to submit more than one ~800 node MPI-mode job, and allow them process your workload cooperatively.
+That means even if you have 2 million+ single node calculations, each batch job must be limited to 1000 nodes.
+(The natural workaround with Balsam is to submit several ~800 node MPI-mode jobs, and allow them process your workload cooperatively.)
 The second limitation of the MPI job mode is a 100 ms delay between subsequent application launches.
-Assuming a maximum of 800 `apruns` sustained in an 800-node job, it will take about 80 seconds to ramp up to full utilization.
+Assuming a target maximum of 800 `apruns` sustained in an 800-node job, it will take about 80 seconds to ramp up to full utilization.
 If applications take several minutes to run or their completion is fairly staggered, this latency is hardly noticed.
 For significantly faster